webcomponents/template-shadowroot/README.md

 * The mutation observer implementation
   * May not work properly in the face of streaming HTML parsing.
 Needs investigation.
   * Will not notice imperatively created `<template shadowroot>` elements inside of other shadow roots.
+* Not enough benchmarks, and benchmarks of insufficient quality to be confident of good performance.